If you’re a woman over 50 at an important crossroads in your life —

-You’ll have 4 days of all the support, quiet reflection, comfort, and conversation you’ll need at Chautauqua.
-With open blue skies, spacious surroundings, nutritious meals and fresh outdoor exercise, we’ll provide the perfect environment for you to slow down, refuel, and discover your vibrant, authentic self and the life you’re being called to lead next.
+You’ll have 4 days and 5 nights of support, reflection, conversation, and expert coaching to invite the life transition you want.
+All you need is at Chautauqua!
+With open blue skies, spacious surroundings, nutritious meals and fresh outdoor exercise, we’ll provide the perfect environment for you to slow down, dive into your vibrant, authentic self and the life you’re being called to compose next.

 DURING THIS RETREAT, YOU WILL . . .

-* Experience 4 unforgettable days in the stunning Rocky Mountains with a courageous, inspiring group of wise & wonderful women.
+* Experience 4 unforgettable days in the stunning Rocky Mountains with an inspiring group of wise & wonderful women.

-* Trace the career/life-line you’ve had to date, identifying key highs, lows, and learnings that will help you create the next desired phase of your life — and avoid pitfalls and outgrown patterns.
+* Trace the career/lifelines you’ve had to date spotlighting highs, lows, and learnings that will help you create the next phase of life you want on this adventure of lifelong learning and becoming — and to avoid pitfalls of outgrown patterns.

-* Share and receive insights and feedback from our Retreat circle of women that mirror back:
+* Receive coaching and experienced guidance from Sue and insights/feedback from our circle of women that mirror back:

-– Glimpses of your essence and the unique gifts you offer
+– Glimpses of your uniqueness and the unique gifts you have to offer

 AFTER THIS RETREAT …